dexhunter/academic-kickstart/content/home/experience.md

 weight = 40  # Order that this section will appear.

 title = "Research Experience"
-subtitle = "Full Experience on LinkedIn"
+subtitle = "Full Experience on LinkedIn/CV"

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format